Last updated: June 17, 2026

 Documents checklist

 Do not send originals unless an office clearly asks for them.
 Keep screenshots, upload receipts, and names of people you spoke with.
+The ASMOM documents checklist can help you gather papers for several programs at once.

 | Document type | Examples | Tip |